1997alireza/Autoencoding-Graph-for-Document-Clustering/README.md

 # Autoencoding-Graph-for-Document-Clustering

-An attempt to reprodce the main results of the paper [Autoencoding Keyword Correlation Graph for Document Clustering](https://www.aclweb.org/anthology/2020.acl-main.366/).
+An attempt to reproduce the main results of the paper [Autoencoding Keyword Correlation Graph for Document Clustering](https://www.aclweb.org/anthology/2020.acl-main.366/).

-To evaluate and produce the results you can run [`the main file`](src/main.py).
+To evaluate and produce the results, you can run [`the main file`](src/main.py).

 Key pieces of the implementation: